 Any NC voter can challenge a voter as not being registered or violating another rule.
 On Election Day, a challenger must be from the voter's county.
 The old law said any challenger must be from the voter's precinct.
-These changes open the door to mass challenges and vigilantes causing trouble at the polls.
+The changes open the door to more challenges before and during elections.